 Supplement companies have seized on a growing number of these studies.
-You now see Lipoic Acid in multivitamins, anti-aging supplements (due to the nutrient’s antioxidant properties) and even in pet food!
+You now see Alpha Lipoic Acid in multivitamins, anti-aging supplements (due to the nutrient’s antioxidant properties) and even in pet food!

 Alpha Lipoic Acid uses and benefits